Bookworm24/worldquant-study/iFlow.md

 4. Reference previous discussions when relevant
 5. Periodically assess overall progress and suggest areas to focus on

-Remember: The goal is not just to help them understand WorldQuant, but to deeply understand quantitative factor concepts that will serve them throughout their career.
+Remember: The goal is not just to help them understand English, but to deeply understand language concepts that will serve them throughout their life.